I want to sit next to me

 Got up, had breakfast, went down to the metro: Reached the airport in time.
 Everything went smoothly: I took a plane to Istanbul: And another one to Bishkek: It was a low-cost airline where you had to pay extra for food and drinks on the plane.
 There was no onboard entertainment system.
 The seats seemed […]

 Four years later, and here I am – back in Khorgas.
 It took a lot of flying to get here: Hanover – Istanbul Istanbul – Beijing Beijing – Karamay Karamay – Yining …and then a car ride to Khorgas.
-Most of the time it looked somewhat like this: Blurry.
-There was one exception though.
-I […]
+Most of the time it looked somewhat like this: By loading the video, you agree to […]

 parting (for now)

 Today was our last day in this beautiful part of the world.
 We got on a plane: And flew over the desert and the mountains.
 Parts of the land looked like the ones I had walked through before: Then we reached Ürümqi.
 We came in low over the city: And we crossed the exact same […]

 Today we left Ürümqi and hopped on an airplane: It was going to take us to a place in Southern Xinjiang: Kashgar, Kashgaria, Kasia, Kaxgar, Shule.
 One of the most important oasis towns of the old Silk Roads, a gem under the skies of Central Asia, a city predominantly inhabited by Uyghurs, a place of […]

 I arrived at Ürümqi airport late at night.
 People were there, waiting for their loved ones: A kind soul gave me a lift to my hotel.

 I stayed in Beijing for one night.
 My friend Julian took me in: He listened to what I had to say, and when I was done, he looked at me with a faint expression of bewilderment and wished me good luck.
 Then I got on my plane.